Matthew Perry

 Matthew Perry's Funeral

 The movie star's funeral took place on November 3.
-All of his colleagues from the series "Friends" came to the farewell ceremony with Perry.
-The death of a close friend plunged Jennifer Aniston into depression.
+All of his "Friends" co-stars attended Perry's farewell ceremony.
+The loss of her close friend left Jennifer Aniston devastated.
 Lisa Kudrow volunteered to take Matthew's poodle, Alfred.

 After his death, an American foundation that helps people fight addictions was named after Matthew Perry.